Submit request or call to make an appointment.

-Ophthalmologists with Norton Children’s diagnose and treat all types of ocular (eye) conditions in children.
+Norton Children’s Advanced Eye Care, affiliated with the UofL School of Medicine, diagnoses and treats ocular (eye) conditions in infants, children, teenagers and young adults.
 Norton Children’s offers one of the country’s few ocular oncology programs.
-We provide a broad spectrum of services, from eye cancer care to consultations, routine eye exams, evaluations and surgery.
+We provide a broad spectrum of services, including eye cancer care, evaluations and surgery.

 Pediatric ophthalmologists are specially trained to identify, treat and manage eye conditions in children.
-They have attended medical school (optometrists have not) and completed one year of medical or surgical internship, an ophthalmology residency and a fellowship in pediatric ophthalmology.
+They have attended medical school (optometrists have not) and completed a one-year medical or surgical internship, an ophthalmology residency and a fellowship in pediatric ophthalmology.
 They can perform surgery, microsurgery and laser surgery, and are trained to care for the most complex eye conditions.

-We work with providers from UofL Physicians to provide highly skilled care for your child.
+Our providers offer highly skilled care for your child.
 Norton Children’s Hospital serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
 These doctors are professors and active researchers helping to advance medical care in the 21st century through clinical research and education.

 With a 125-year presence in Louisville, Norton Children’s is a leader in pediatric care across Kentucky and Southern Indiana, providing an expanded footprint that includes: